darshan-raul/apollo11-gitops/README.md

 kubectl apply -f manigests/secrets/github-secret.yaml

+## confirm that the secret has been created

+kubectl get secrets 0n argo-events

 # Next create the event source
 # update the owner and repository and server url details in manifests/argo/events/eventsources/github.yaml to match your requirements

 kubectl apply -n argo-events -f manifests/argo/events/eventsources/github.yaml

-# you should be able to see the webhook created at https://github.com/<user-name>/<repo-name>/settings/hooks
+ you should be able to see the webhook created at https://github.com/<user-name>/<repo-name>/settings/hooks
 ```